-Bachelor of Arts (Honours) in DesignA four-year course for people seeking careers in design.
-Includes specialist pathways in graphic design & illustration, animation & game design, interior design, industrial design and fashion & textile design.
+Bachelor of Arts (Honours) in DesignA four-year (Level 8) honours degree course for those interested in developing a career in design.
+Includes specialist pathways in graphic design & illustration, animation & game design, industrial design and fashion & textile design.

 Discipline: Art and Design

 Location: Galway – Cluain Mhuire